 As part of financing arrangements, the Company has, at certain times, issued warrants to purchase 1,314,341 shares of the Company's common stock at no less than its estimated fair value at the date of grant.
-In return for their guarantees of an expired line of credit, three directors each received warrants (included in the 1,314,341 warrants) to purchase 49,400 shares of common stock at \$6.00 per share.
+In return for their guarantees of a line of credit (now expired), three directors each received warrants (included in the 1,314,341 warrants) to purchase

+49,400 shares of common stock at \$6.00 per share.
 All warrants are exercisable at various five-year periods through 1998.
 In lieu of a cash exercise, the warrant holder may elect a net issue exercise.
-Under a net issue exercise, the shares to be issued are equal to the product of (a) the number of shares of common stock purchaseable under the warrant being exercised, and (b) the fair market value of one share of common stock minus the exercise price divided by (c) the fair market value of one share of common stock.
+Under a net issue exercise, the shares to be issued are equal to the product of (a) the number of shares of common stock purchasable under the warrant being exercised, and (b) the fair market value of one share of common stock minus the exercise price divided by (c) the fair value of one share of common stock.

-At December 31, 1996 and 1995, 311,841 shares and 1,314,341 shares, respectively, of the Company's common stock were reserved for issuance under warrant agreements and the weighted average per share exercise price was \$6.68 and \$4.95, respectively.
+At December 31, 1997 and 1996, 248,239 shares and 311,841 shares, respectively, of the Company's common stock were reserved for issuance under warrant agreements and the weighted average per share exercise price was \$6.48 and \$6.68, respectively.
+During 1997, warrants were exercised to purchase 24,330 shares via net issue exercise by giving up warrants to purchase 25,875 shares.
 During 1996, warrants were exercised to purchase 201,800 shares with cash and warrants to exercise 551,639 shares were exercised via net issue exercise by giving up warrants to purchase 249,061 shares.